microsoft/winget-cli-restsource/Tools/PowershellModule/doc/PowerShell/Update-WinGetSource.md

 ### -ResourceGroup
 \[Optional\] The name of the Resource Group that the Windows Package Manager REST source will reside.
 All Azure
-Resources will be created in in this Resource Group (Default: WinGetRestSource)
+Resources will be updated in in this Resource Group (Default: WinGetRestSource)

 ```yaml
 Type: String